JeffCleverley/KTC_betterAssetVersioning/README.md

     - moving it into the filename
 - Set theme's version number to its stylesheet's last modification time
 - Change the theme's stylesheet to the minified version when not in debug mode.
 [See the code here](https://github.com/KnowTheCode/better-asset-versioning/blob/master/src/Support/asset-helpers.php#L14).

+This plugin was developed following the [Better Asset Versioning Lab](https://knowthecode.io/labs/better-asset-versioning) on [Know the Code](https://KnowTheCode.io) by Tonya Mork.

 ## Asset URL Conversion - How it Works